 Kimpton Sawyer Hotel – If you’re looking for a luxury stay in Sacramento, look no further than the Kimpton Sawyer Hotel – easily considered the best hotel in Sacramento.

-It features free parking, a year-round outdoor pool, and a variety of quality onsite dining options and a lounge that serves unique craft cocktails.
+It features free parking, a year-round outdoor pool, a variety of quality onsite dining options, and a lounge that serves unique craft cocktails.

 PRACTICAL INFO FOR SACRAMENTO

 Book a vacation rental on AirBnB (and get $40 off your first booking).

 Pin this image for future reference by clicking on the top right-hand corner

 Looking for more Northern California travel inspiration?
 Check out my related posts below!